The Enormous Power of Weak Ties

 LinkedIn makes nurturing weak ties easier than ever before.
 Sending periodic quick notes of support or greeting keeps your relationships warm and your name top of mind to people in your network in a way that imposes little time commitment on you or your contact.
 But when the time comes that you want more from your contacts, they’re more likely to be helpful.

 One last, important conclusion of Granovetter’s work to point out is that a network tends to grow in proportion with the number of times a person changes job.
 “I think of it as a snowball rolling down a hill, getting bigger and bigger as it accumulates more snow.
-If you move through different settings in the course of your career, that makes it likelier that you can move again if you and when you want to.”
+If you move through different settings in the course of your career, that makes it likelier that you can move again if and when you want to.”

 Who knew that weak ties could be so strong?